Night of Moon and Waves: Figueira, Algarve (Portugal)

 The place is a little gem, but we barely explore it.
 We are thirsty of Ocean.
 A 45 minutes walk through the countryside, on a too small for engines track, spares the beach from the assault of the summer mob.
 The place is almost desert.

-A wild, wide white beach opens in front of us.
+A wild, wide white beach opens itself in front of us.
 I will remember forever your smile when you first saw the sand.
 The summer is at his peak.
-Today is the golden season, everything looks young.
+Today is the golden season, when everything looks young.
 The world floats in the sunlight.

 The afternoon flows quietly.
 Our words are careful steps to know who is on the other side, why sometimes we smile differently, why the skin awakes and asks for more when we accidentally touch each other.
 We spend the day walking, swimming, talking, watching.

 After the sunset we pitch the tent and we cook together.
-You come from the North, from a land of high mountains and snow and it is the first time you camp on a beach.
+You come from the North, from a land of high mountains and snow.
+It is the first time you camp on a beach.
 Night, moon and waves are a lullaby for your imagination.
 They tell a story for yourself only.
 You don’t speak, you whisper.
 Your eyes wanders from the moon to the waves, sometimes to me.
 You smile when you meet my eyes and I barely realize where I am.
 You could be the world I think, but no words come out from my mouth.
 We keep watching moon and waves till you fall asleep on my shoulder.
 We move in the tent.
 The last view I have is your lips barely open, breathing softly, sleeping quietly.
 You gently refused me when we were out.

 The day after we decide to stay one more night.
 We simply melt our flesh with the place, we self are a long, gold, idle summer day.